 Thanks to the cloud-based platform AWS is built upon, Kinesis can manage your streaming services from a variety of sources and you do not need to install any dedicated local infrastructure.
 It can handle information streaming from hundreds of thousands of different sources simultaneously.

 What sources you use is entirely up to you, Kinesis can be pointed in the direction of a huge number of streaming systems such as Janet, PSN, HSCN, N3 and others, with full API audit logging and security so you can see who has been doing what on your managed streams.
 Kinesis is also certified as suitable for use with sensitive and high security streams, and all video and audio streams are secured between connected devices.

 The crown jewel and public face of AWS Analytics is Amazon QuickSight.

-QuickSight is an ideal solution for any organisation if you require an easy way to share analytics with any number of people, and as with most of Amazon Web Services there is no requirement for dedicated software, no on premise infrastructure, no specific hardware and everything can be setup with ease.
+QuickSight is an ideal solution for any organisation if you require an easy way to share analytics with any number of people, and as with most Amazon Web Services there is no requirement for dedicated software, no on-premise infrastructure, no specific hardware and everything can be setup with ease.